 - This paper is very strong and hard to tear.

-- There are only a few different colours available.
+- There are only a few different colors available.

 - This paper isn’t great for anything super complex because it’s so thick.

-- The thickness also makes it quite difficult to fold, especially for children.
+- The thickness also makes it quite challenging to fold, especially for children.

 - Elephant Hide is more on the expensive side.

-You probably want to use this paper for very specific things.
+You probably want to use this paper for specific folds.
 Anything that’s not too complex or that involves wet folding or curves.
-Of course if you’re folding some origami elephants this paper will look great.
+Of course, if you’re folding some origami elephants, this paper will look great.

-Usually this paper comes in A4 or other really large sizes but you can get it from Origami-Shop.com pre-cut into squares.
-We recommend this pack of 7 sheets with each of the 7 colours if you want to try it out.
+Usually, this paper comes in A4 or other really large sizes, but you can get it from Origami-Shop.com pre-cut into squares.
+We recommend this pack of 7 sheets with each of the 7 colors if you want to try it out.

-Lizard Hide paper has an embossed texture just like reptile skin.
-Like Elephant Hide this paper is also quite thick, around 96 to 116 gsm.
-It’s specially made by Origami-Shop.com which is the only place you can order it from.
+Lizard Hide paper has an embossed texture, just like reptile skin.
+Like Elephant Hide, this paper is also quite thick, around 96 to 116 GSM.
+It’s specially made by Origami-Shop, which is the only place you can order it from.

 - It’s perfect for folding lizards, dinosaurs, etc.